BABISH

 INGREDIENTS

-650 - 700 g all purpose flour + more for dusting
+650 - 700 g all purpose flour, plus more for dusting

 2 tsp kosher salt

-8 tbsp melted unsalted butter
+8 tbsp unsalted butter, melted

 240 g water